Bronx Zoo: In popular culture

+During the 1980s, some well known celebrities including British naturalist David Attenborough, Superman actor Christopher Reeve, and Muppets creator Jim Henson visited the Bronx Zoo for special programs, mostly dedicated to helping teenagers and children alike learn about animals.

 In 2013, So What?
 Press published an issue of its comic series Tales of the Night Watchman, entitled "The Night Collector", about a coven of vampires that takes over the bat exhibit at the Bronx Zoo.
-A zookeeper who specializes in bats is put at odds with his co-worker when it's discovered that the woman of their mutual affection has been turned into a vampire.
-It was written by Dave Kelly and illustrated by Molly Ostertag.
+A zookeeper who specializes in bats is put at odds with his co-worker when it is discovered that the woman of their mutual affection has been turned into a vampire.
+It was written by Dave Kelly and illustrated by Lee Knox Ostertag.

 In March 2016, Animal Planet announced plans to produce a docu-series about the zoo, titled The Zoo.
 The series premiered on February 18, 2017 and gained a second season in March 2018.